breezeight/nicola_blog/_guides/javascript.markdown

 - [JSINFO](https://javascript.info/promise-basics)
 - [IJS Promises](https://exploringjs.com/impatient-js/ch_promises.html)

-`promises` are a new, built-in type of object that help you work with asynchronous code, it's a placeholder for a value that we don’t have yet but will at some later point.
+`Promises` are a new, built-in type of object that help you work with asynchronous code, it's a placeholder for a value that we don’t have yet but will at some later point.

 In programming we often have: